 Tip #2: Limit Screen Time to an Hour a Day for Children Under 5

-With devices being so ubiquitous in everyday life, it isn’t really reasonable that our kids have no device access, but we can put better limits on their use.
+With devices being so ubiquitous in everyday life, it isn’t really reasonable that kids have no device access, but better limits can be placed on their use.
 The Canadian Pediatric Society, which believes screen time can negatively impact a child’s sleep, attention, mood and behavior, suggests no screen time for children under the age of two, and no more than an hour a day for children two to five.

 Tip #3: No Screen Time Before Bed

 How long before bed is best for stopping device usage or TV time?
 In Dr. Susan Biali Haas’ Psychology Today article “Six Ways That Night-time Phone Use Destroys Your Sleep, she notes screen usage impacts how long it takes a person to fall asleep, delays circadian clock rhythm, suppresses melatonin secretion, decreases REM sleep and more.
 Haas’ personal rule of thumb: she forces herself to stop using any device between 90-minutes to two hours before bedtime.